woocommerce/woocommerce/plugins/woocommerce-blocks/readme.txt

 #### Bug Fixes

-- Fixed HTML rendering in description of active payment integrations. ([7313](https://github.com/woocommerce/woocommerce-blocks/pull/7313))
+- Fix: Render HTML in description of active payment integrations. ([7313](https://github.com/woocommerce/woocommerce-blocks/pull/7313))
 - Hide the shipping address form from the Checkout when the "Force shipping to the customer billing address" is enabled. ([7268](https://github.com/woocommerce/woocommerce-blocks/pull/7268))
 - Fixed an error where adding new pages would cause an infinite loop and large amounts of memory use in redux. ([7256](https://github.com/woocommerce/woocommerce-blocks/pull/7256))
-- Ensure error messages containing HTML are shown correctly in the Cart and Checkout blocks. ([7231](https://github.com/woocommerce/woocommerce-blocks/pull/7231))
+- Fix use of sanitizeHTML. ([7231](https://github.com/woocommerce/woocommerce-blocks/pull/7231))
 - Prevent locked inner blocks from sometimes displaying twice. ([6676](https://github.com/woocommerce/woocommerce-blocks/pull/6676))
-- Improve visual consistency between block links. ([7357](https://github.com/woocommerce/woocommerce-blocks/pull/7357))
 - StoreApi `/checkout` endpoint now returns HTTP 402 instead of HTTP 400 when payment fails. ([7273](https://github.com/woocommerce/woocommerce-blocks/pull/7273))
-- Fix a problem that causes an infinite loop when inserting Cart block in wordpress.com. ([7367](https://github.com/woocommerce/woocommerce-blocks/pull/7367))

 = 8.6.0 - 2022-09-26 =